SWIFTSIM/swiftsim/doc/RTD/source/HydroSchemes/anarchy_sph.rst

 + Density-Energy SPH
 + Thermal diffusion following Price (2012)
-+ A simplified version of the 'Inviscid SPH' artificial viscosity (Cullen & Denhen 2010), with a Balsara switch
++ A simplified version of the 'Inviscid SPH' artificial viscosity (Cullen & Dehnen 2010), with a Balsara switch
 + A diffusion limiter, used to prevent energy leakage out of EAGLE supernovae (Borrow in prep).

 More information will be made available in a forthcoming publication.

+The simplified version of the 'Inviscid SPH' artificial viscosity calculates the time differential of the velocity divergence explicitly, using the value from the previous step.
+We also use the Balsara switch instead of the improved neighbour-based limiter from Cullen & Dehnen 2010, to avoid matrix calculations.

-The diffusion limiter is implemented to ensure that the diffusion is turned off in very viscous flows and works as follows:
+The diffusion limiter is implemented to ensure that the diffusion is turned ff in very viscous flows and works as follows:

 .. code-block:: C